waynegraham/registry.clir.org/_projects/2013-access-to-all-the-disabilities-rights-and-independe.md

 ---
 layout: project
-title: "Access to All: The Disabilities Rights and Independent Living Movement Collections"
+title: Access to All: The Disabilities Rights and Independent Living Movement Collections
 ---